Fine-Tuning#

 Sanity check#

 Let’s check that the model works as expected.
-First, we create an instance of the model and pass a random tensor through it to check the output shape.
-Like in the previous tutorial, the model output is squeezed so as to return a 1D tensor of shape (batch_size,) rather than a 2D tensor of shape (batch_size, 1).
+First, we create an instance of the model and pass a random batch through it to check the output shape.
+The final squeezing operation in the forward method returns one logit per image with shape (batch_size,).
+This is important because the loss function we will use expects a 1D tensor of shape (batch_size,) rather than a 2D tensor of shape (batch_size, 1).

 batch = torch.rand(16, 3, 224, 224)